NASA-PDS/pds-api/_sources/guides/search/endpoints.rst.txt

 For a given product with identifier `lidvid1`, you can browse its parent products (member-of) or children (members).

-The API provides an unified way of crawling the PDS4 products with URL relative paths `members` (to crawl downward) and `member-of` (to crawl upward).

 Get the Collections of a Bundle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~